US economic and political influence is waning in the Horn of Africa, and that’s bad news for civil society there.

 Military responses to the al-Shabaab Garissa attacks in Kenya are doomed to fail.

 Since early 2012, a violent conflict has been brewing in Mali, one that has forced the international community to consider whether or not this North African country is another Afghanistan in the making.

-The Geopoliticalmonitor’s Chris Mansur examines the long-term strategic ramifications of America’s military presence in Africa.
+Examining the long-term strategic ramifications of America’s military presence in Africa.

 There are plenty of positive signs on both the military and political front indicating that Somalia is about to turn a corner after two decades of instability and conflict.
-But despite recent positivity, the state’s long-term success will ultimately be decided by the new government in Mogadishu.

 With the rebel net tightening around a besieged Tripoli, it won’t be long before the NATO-rebel campaign to oust Colonel Gaddafi comes to a close.
 Now, the next battle for Libya can begin.